renzoventura/forums/README.md

 # Forums
-A backend project made with Spring boot, JPA, Hibernate and Spring Security.
+A FullStack project made with Spring boot, JPA, Hibernate and Spring Security for backend, Angular 7 for Frontend.
 Designed to be a clone of generic forums eg. Reddit Facebook etc

 # Features
 * CRUD Restful api/service